All Products

 None

-The grouping rule must be in the format of "column_name mod number", such as user_id mod 8.
-The column must be of a numeric type.
+The grouping rule format must be "column_name mod number", such as user_id mod 8.
+The column type must be numeric.

-When a grouping rule is set, data is first partitioned by the partitionKey.
-Within each partition, data is then grouped based on the result of the modRule calculation.
+When a grouping rule is set, data is first partitioned by partitionKey.
+Within each partition, it is then grouped based on the result of the modRule calculation.

 bufferSize